-The Chrysocolla Inn may be the newest of Globe’s bed and breakfasts but the property itself has a long history in the area.
-In it’s heyday it was known as Mack’s Home Hotel and served as a boarding house and dining room for many of the local visiting elites, local miners, youth attending school from nearby towns and visitors here for dealings with the assayers office, which was just next door.
+The Chrysocolla Inn may be the newest of Globe’s bed and breakfasts, but the property itself has a long history in the area.
+In its heyday, it was known as Mack’s Home Hotel and served as a boarding house and dining room for visiting elites, local miners, youths attending school from nearby towns, and visitors here for dealings with the assayer’s office, which was just next door.

-The property which sat just one block off the downtown district enjoyed a brisk business at the turn of the century, and by 1929, the McLeans decided to put on a third floor.
-Although the timing of the expansion couldn’t have been worse with the onslaught of the Great Depression and the closure of the Old Dominion Mine in ’31, the Home Hotel pulled through and continued to operate into the 40s.
+The property, which sat just one block off the downtown district, enjoyed a brisk business at the turn of the century, and by 1929, the McLeans decided to construct a third floor.
+Although the timing of the expansion couldn’t have been worse, with the onslaught of the Great Depression and the closure of the Old Dominion Mine in ’31, the Home Hotel pulled through and continued to operate into the 40s.

-Over the ensuing seventy years, the building changed hands several times.
-The McLeans sold it sometime in the 40’s, and from there it’s history is somewhat sketchy.
-While it continued to serve as a boarding house and later as small utility apartments, by the mid ‘80s, it was unfit for human habitation and sat empty for nearly 15 years.
+Over the ensuing 70 years, the building changed hands several times.
+The McLeans sold it sometime in the 40s, and from there its history is somewhat sketchy.
+While it continued to serve as a boarding house and later as small utility apartments, by the mid 1980s, it had become unfit for human habitation.
+The building sat empty for nearly 15 years.

-By the time the Rooneys purchased it in 2000, nearly 20 years later, the building was a shell of it’s former self.
-The years of neglect had not been kind and the property looked more like an aging bag lady from LA rather than the Grand Dame of Globe it had once been.
-Paint no longer protected it’s plaster walls, rusting refrigerators sat in junk heaps on abandoned patios and porches where they had been dumped.
-Signs of sagging floors and walls hinted at structural issues, and wood beams, now dried and cracking, were beyond any simple repair.
+By the time Holly and Heidi Rooney purchased it in 2000, nearly 20 years later, the building was a shell of its former self.
+The years of neglect had not been kind, and the property looked more like an aging bag lady from LA rather than the Grand Dame of Globe it had once been.
+Paint no longer protected its plaster walls; rusting refrigerators sat in junk heaps on abandoned patios and porches where they had been dumped.
+Signs of sagging floors and walls hinted at structural issues, and wooden beams, now dried and cracking, were beyond any simple repair.

 “Of course, we made it more expensive than it had to be,” admits Holly, “because we would get into something and decided it could be even better if we did something more than just what was required.”

-A good example are the stairways in the home.
-Meticulously fabricated by Tim Harmon, a master craftsman and key to much of the home’s elegance, Harmon has been on the project since the Rooneys purchased the building.
+A good example is the stairways in the home, meticulously fabricated by Tim Harmon, a master craftsman and key to much of the home’s elegance.
+Harmon has been on the project since the Rooneys purchased the building.
 It was Harmon who replicated the original design of the staircase on the north side and made a matching set for the south.
-He also fabricated additional clothespin balusters to replace ones which were beyond repair, and re-worked the stair treads, ordering more Douglas Fir out of California to match that of the original wood.
-All the windows in the three-story boarding house had to be re-worked, and Harmon built the windows in the kitchen to match that of the original windows throughout.
+He also fabricated additional clothespin balusters to replace ones that were beyond repair, and he reworked the stair treads, ordering more Douglas fir out of California to match the original wood.
+All the windows in the three-story boarding house had to be reworked, and Harmon built the windows in the kitchen to match the original windows throughout.

-Additional elbow grease was provided by Holly’s aunt and uncle, Pat and Howard Baldwin, who helped with the initial demolition, the making of the 90 window screens, the refinishing of nearly 40 original doors and many other projects throughout the eight years.
-All the bedroom doors were in surprisingly good shape for being nearly 100 years old, but all had to be refinished and the original hardware with keyhole locks refurbished to good working order.
+Additional elbow grease was provided by Holly’s aunt and uncle, Pat and Howard Baldwin, who helped with the initial demolition, the making of the 90 window screens, the refinishing of nearly 40 original doors, and many other projects throughout the eight years.
+All the bedroom doors were in surprisingly good shape for being nearly 100 years old, but all had to be refinished, and the original hardware, with keyhole locks, had to be refurbished to good working order.

-When the Rooneys purchased it in 2000, Holly had just launched her new family practice and her mother, Rosemary, was involved in another project involving an adobe home, so the “Home Hotel” sat for almost a year.
+When the Rooneys purchased the building in 2000, Holly had just launched her new family practice, and her mother, Rosemary, was involved in another project involving an adobe home, so the “Home Hotel” sat for almost a year.

 “We also had to take some time to think about just what to do with it,” said Holly.

 Holly describes a huge rock pile that accumulated just from that project alone.
-Typical of ground anywhere in this area, any attempt to just dig out six inches, would invariably include a tussle with an immovable rock boulder which might take half a day to get out and result in a hole 2 feet deep.
+Typical of ground anywhere in this area, any attempt to just dig out six inches would invariably include a tussle with an almost immovable boulder, which might take half a day to get out and result in a hole two feet deep.

 Holly says this is one of her mother’s fortes.
 “She’s just been a major gardener all her life,” said Holly.
 “She’s always been able to get her crowbar in there and get any rock out of the ground!
 Plus, she’s just a very hard worker.”

-Skills which were vital to the renovation of the old Home Hotel.
+Skills that were vital to the renovation of the old Home Hotel.

-When asked if she or her mother ever had serious doubts about their decision to purchase the place, Holly says her mother would often wonder aloud if this had been a good idea.
+Did she or her mother ever have serious doubts about their decision to purchase the place?
+Holly says her mother would often wonder aloud if this had been a good idea.
 Holly “less so.”
-But even at the end of very long days when both were exhausted, Rosemary was known to smile and say, “This is kinda fun.”
+But even at the end of very long days, when both were exhausted, Rosemary was known to smile and say, “This is kinda fun.”

-Together, they laid the black and white tile on the lower floor, and all the brickwork.
+Together, they laid the black and white tile on the lower floor, as well as all the brickwork.
 They did all of the tiling for the showers, and the custom plastering on the interior walls.

 The home boasts 19 chandeliers – all unique – and all gathered from the local area.
-The buffet in the main dining room came out of the renowned Copper Hills Restaurant which operated from 1954 to the late 1990’s.
-While much of the upholstered pieces came out of local shops, it was the talent of Colleen Beck and the fabric collection of mother and daughter which resulted in over 40 upholstered pieces gracing bedrooms and common areas.
+The buffet in the main dining room came out of the renowned Copper Hills Restaurant, which operated from 1954 to the late 1990s.
+While many of the upholstered pieces came out of local shops, it was the talent of Colleen Beck and the fabric collection of mother and daughter that resulted in more than 40 upholstered pieces gracing the bedrooms and common areas.

 While all of the beds serve to reflect the time period of the home itself, two in particular have direct ties to local lore.
-Two of the iron beds came out of the Sang Tai Restaurant on North Broad, a well-known, Chinese establishment which operated from the late 1800’s up into 1960 when the son took over the property and changed the name to the Star Buffet.
-The beds were purportedly used by working girls on the 2nd floor during some point in the building’s history although much of the details have been lost to history.
+Two iron beds came out of the Sang Tai Restaurant on North Broad, a well-known Chinese establishment that operated from the late 1800s until 1960, when a son took over the property and changed the name to the Star Buffet.
+The beds were purportedly used by working girls on the second floor during some point in the building’s history, although the details have been lost to history.

-“We have always believed it was built in the late 1800’s because in photos from that time period you can see a two story structure behind the post office,” says Holly.
+“We have always believed it was built in the late 1800s, because in photos from that time period you can see a two-story structure behind the post office,” says Holly.
 “We also believe the property may have been where Big Nose Kate had her boarding house after she split from Doc Holliday.”
-Although the history books are not clear on the details, Holly says several people stopped by during the eight years they worked on the place to talk about it’s history.
+Although the history books are not clear on the details, Holly says several people stopped by during the eight years they worked on the place to talk about its history.
 One older man said his mother used to manage it and that it definitely belonged to Big Nose Kate.
-And another historian pointed out a document which states her place was “off Broad”, (not on Broad Street as some have suggested), lending credence to the possibility that this was home to the famous madame.
+Another historian pointed out a document stating that her place was “off Broad” – not on Broad Street as some have suggested – lending credence to the possibility that this was indeed home to the famous madame.

-However, a majority of the home’s historical information came from a McLean son, now in his 80’s, who stopped by during the construction to share some stories about the place.
-Seems Mrs. McLean was a cook of some renown, and the Hotel offered meals not only to guests, but the local population as well.
-According to the son, “…the line at meal time used to stretch all the way down the street to Hill Street, and back in those days the clientle included the Mayor of Globe and other important people.
+However, a majority of the home’s historical information came from a McLean son, now in his eighties, who stopped by during the construction to share stories about the place.
+Seems Mrs. McLean was a cook of some renown, and the Hotel offered meals not only to guests but to the local population as well.
+According to the son, the line at meal time used to stretch all the way down the street to Hill Street, and the clientele included the Mayor of Globe and other important people.

-The Rooneys expect to open the B&B by the end of May or early June and will be launching a website this summer for the bed and breakfast.
+The Rooneys expect to open the B&B by the end of May or in early June, and will be launching a website this summer for the bed and breakfast.

 Writer, photographer.
 Passionate foodie, lover of good books and storytelling.
 Lives in Globe.
 Plays in the historic district.
 Travels when possible.